arbor-sim/arbor/doc/dev/matrix_solver.rst

 We store the matrix in compressed form, as its upper and main diagonals.
 Assembly computes the changing parts of the matrix and the right-hand side of the matrix equation.
-Static parts are computed once.
+Static parts are computed once, mainly the diagonal.

 Solving
 ^^^^^^^